kehfulwara/YoungDevInterns_Ds_Tasks/README.md

 Lastly, I engineered new features like age groups, family size, and extracted date parts and normalized numerical columns and encoded categorical ones to prepare the dataset for machine learning.

 #WEEK 3 Progress :
+Explored house price data using basic statistics like mean and standard deviation, then tested patterns using t-tests and chi-square tests.
+After splitting the data, i trained and compared Linear Regression and KNN models.
+Then evaluated their performance using RMSE, R², and classification metrics like precision, recall, F1, along with confusion matrix and ROC curve.
+Overall, it covered the complete data science process from understanding to modeling and evaluation.